mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 - Invoke the ``CreateCollection`` helper as `CreateCollection(database, collName, collOpts')`.
 Return the resulting collection and the generated `EF'`.
+If an error occurred, return the resulting `EF` with the error so that the caller may know what datakeys have already been created by the helper.

 Drop Collection Helper